zloyby/interview-test-4f/AC-CandidateTesting/readme.md

 ## Database browser
 See ./original/ folder for initial requirements for this task.

-I've spent 28 hours for this (or from a business point of view - 3.5 full working days of employee).
+I've spent about 30-32 hours for this project (from a business point of view - 4 full working days of employee).
 I hope this time is enough to understand developer skills.
+Imho even 24 hours should be enough.

 ### Tasks
 + CRUD for Connections (now for Postgresql and Mysql)